TubeStorm/DiokpoFavour_IMD3901/readme.txt

 What Went Well
 	* i was able to get the players to compete against each other.
 	* i was able to total the points of each player to see if they won or lost.
+	* i was able to understand how to use websocket

 url:https://github.com/TubeStorm/DiokpoFavour_IMD3901.git